Palo y hueso: Production

 Palo y hueso was Sarquis' first full-length film, shot in black and white.

 It was also only the second to be shot by cinematographer Esteban Courtalon.

 Julio Lencina, another well-known cinematographer, was first assistant cameraman.
 Lencina went on to work with E. Stagnaro, Ricardo Wullicher, Mario Sábato, Valladares and others as director of photography.

 The movie, released in Santa Fe on 4 June 1968, cost just 5,500,000 pesos ($15,715) to make.

-The film is based on the 1965 short story of the same name by Juan Jose Saer.
+The film is based on the 1965 short story of the same name by Juan José Saer.

 Saer was a well-known writer who was also a movie buff, and taught History of Film and Film Criticism and Aesthetics at the Universidad Nacional del Litoral in Santa Fe.

 Saer began teaching at the Film Institute of Santa Fe (Instituto de Cine de Santa Fe) in 1962.
 Several of his students made films from his novels.
 Patricio Coll made Cicatrices (Scars), Raúl Beceyro made Nadie, nada, nunca (Nobody, Nothing, Never) and Sarquis made Palo y hueso.
 (Both Coll and Beceyro assisted with Palo y hueso).

 The film's realist approach shows the influence of Sarquis' teacher Fernando Birri, who had won several international awards.

 The film featured music by Béla Bartók.